kungfumike/rubinius_curb_leak/README.md

-A project to invetigate a Rubinius/Curb memory leak
+A project to investigate a Rubinius/Curb memory leak